jcbhmr/webassemblybyexample.dev/hello-world-c-js/index.md

 Now we can start up an HTTP server with `python -m http.server` or your other favorite static HTTP server and see the results:

 ![](https://i.imgur.com/NGdhMdz.png)

+It's worth noting that **this is a demonstration** of how WebAssembly modules can pass strings to their higher level hosts.
+For real-world integrations it's a good idea to check out [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/), [Emscripten](https://emscripten.org/), [the WebAssembly Component Model](https://github.com/WebAssembly/component-model), or other more complex tooling.